The Tassy Walden Award

-New Voices in Children’s Literature: Tassy Walden Awards, launched in 2001, is an annual competition that encourages and nurtures the creation of exceptional books for children by unpublished Connecticut writers and illustrators.
-The competition includes: Picture Book (text only), Illustrated Picture Book (author and illustrator must be the same person), Children’s Book Illustrator’s Portfolio, Middle Grade Novel, and Young Adult/Teen Novel
+The Tassy Walden Award for New Voices in Children’s Literature, launched in 2001, is an annual competition that encourages and nurtures the creation of exceptional books for children by unpublished Connecticut writers and illustrators.
+The competition includes five award categories: Picture Book (text only), Illustrated Picture Book (text and illustrations), Children’s Book Illustrator’s Portfolio, Middle Grade Novel, and Young Adult Novel.

 Who is Tassy Walden?